Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Methods

-where the diagonal and off-diagonal elements represent the excitation error and, respectively, potential in reciprocal space. \BM{In Figure \ref{fig:blochwave_vs_multislice}(b) the relation between the crystal and the scattering matrix is illustrated.}
+where the diagonal and off-diagonal elements represent the excitation error and, respectively, potential in reciprocal space, and $\mbf h \in \R^3$ and $\mbf g \in \R^3$ are the reciprocal lattice vectors.
+This relation between the crystal and the scattering matrix is illustrated in Fig.~\ref{fig:blochwave_vs_multislice}a, c.
+Due to the nature of matrix exponentiation, both $\mbf S$ and $\mbf B$ share eigenvectors $\mbf C$,